JoyHak/MarkdownToBBCode/Forum.md

 [­/quote] [/td][/tr]
 [tr][td] > - As you might guess,
 > - all of this applies to:
->     1. lists in quotes.
+>  11. lists in quotes.
->     2. lists outside quotes.
+>  12. lists outside quotes.
->     3. lists with different levels of nesting.
+>  13. lists with different levels of nesting.
-> - As well as applied to ordered/unordered lists mixing. [/td][td] [­quote]
+> - As well as applied to ordered / unordered lists mixing. [/td][td] [­quote] [­list]
-[­list]
 [­*] As you might guess,
 [­*] all of this applies to: